ZW-xjtlu/OmixM6A/README.md

 This package is licensed under the MIT License.
 See the [LICENSE](https://github.com/ZW-xjtlu/OmixM6A/blob/main/LICENSE) file for details.

-## Acknowledgments
+## Acknowledgments & Notes

 OmixM6A is developed to be compatible with the m6AConquer database project.

-All BH adjusted p-value and m6A probabilities in m6AConquer m6A SE assays can be reproduced from its m6A and Total count assays using method = "binomial" and method = "bbmix" using this package.
+All BH-adjusted p-values and m6A posterior probabilities in the m6AConquer SE assays can be fully reproduced from the raw **m6A** and **Total** count assays using this package with `method = "binomial"` or `method = "bbmix"`.

-You are encouraged to create your own aggregated (row sums) columns by pooling biological replicates under same conditions and re-fit selected site calling models for integration purpose.
+For integration across replicates, you are encouraged to create your own aggregated columns by pooling biological replicates under the same condition (with `rowSums()`)  and then re-fitting the selected site-calling models.

 We appreciate the contributions and feedback from the epitranscriptomics community.